Fianna Fail set for most seats amid uncertainty over rotating taoiseach re-run

 “We have seen significant gains for us in Labour and we will be coming back with a bigger parliamentary party.”

-The Green Party, which was the third plank of the last coalition, is set for a bruising set of results, with leader Roderic O’Gorman among a series of party representatives in a fight to hold on to their seats.

-On Sunday, he said he had “no regrets” about going into the three-party government in 2020, but added that the two main coalition partners did the Greens “no favours”.
+On Sunday, Green Party leader Mr O’Gorman said he had “no regrets” about going into the three-party government in 2020, but added that the two main coalition partners did the Greens “no favours”.

 “We have a very distinct political philosophy from Fianna Fail and Fine Gael, it is harder to see the difference between those two parties, and I think if they go into government again, which looks likely, the difference is more and more difficult to see,” he said.